cloud-hypervisor/cloud-hypervisor/docs/live_migration.md

 When the above commands completed, the source VM should be successfully migrated to the destination VM without interrupting our testing guest workload.
-Now the destination VM is running the testing guest workload while the source VM is paused.
+Now the destination VM is running the testing guest workload while the source VM is terminated gracefully.